4-Hydroxyphenylpyruvate dioxygenase: Role in Hematophagus Insects

 In hepatophagous (blood-feeding) insects and arachnids, including mosquitoes, tsetse, ticks, kissing bugs, and bed bugs, HPPD plays a vital role in detoxifying excess tyrosine following a blood meal.
 Vertebrate blood is rich in proteins, particularly phenylalanine and tyrosine, which are rapidly broken down during digestion.
 The resulting surge in free tyrosine must be metabolised efficiently to prevent toxic accumulation.

 HPPD is a critical enzyme in this pathway, converting 4-hydroxyphenylpyruvate into homogentisate.
 Inhibition of HPPD disrupts this process, leading to lethal tyrosine accumulation and oxidative stress.
 Experimental studies using HPPD inhibitors such as nitisinone have shown that these compounds induce rapid, bloodmeal-dependent mortality in a range of blood-feeding vector species.
 Lethality following HPPD inhibition has been observed regardless of resistance to conventional neurotoxic insecticides, making the pathway a conserved and exploitable metabolic vulnerability in vector control.

 Industrial relevance

 Due to HPPD's role in producing necessary cofactors in plants, there are several marketed HPPD inhibitor herbicides that block activity of this enzyme, and research underway to find new ones.
+These herbicides make up Group 27 (AKA Group F2, or H in Australia) of the HRAC classification system.